 Tips and Recommendations for Washing Fruits and Vegetables

 Some vegetables are also better eaten raw, and others steamed or boiled in a little water to better draw out their healthful properties.

 While these foods offer countless benefits, their outdoor cultivation frequently involves a lot of environmental contamination.
-In addition to that, plenty of pesticides and chemicals are applied on farms.
+Along with that, plenty of pesticides and chemicals are applied on farms.

 Methods for washing and disinfecting fruits and vegetables

-- Vinegar is one of the greatest disinfectants for fruits and vegetables, and also has antioxidant properties, eliminating harmful bacteria from the surface and allowing them to last longer.
+Vinegar is one of the greatest disinfectants for fruits and vegetables.
+It also has antioxidant properties eliminating harmful bacteria from the surface and allowing them to last longer.

 Recommendations to keep in mind

-- To remove traces of bacteria you need to wash each food item thoroughly before you eat it – even before cooking you should make sure your containers and utensils have been cleaned and are free from contaminants.
-Also remember to wash your hands well before starting any recipe.
+To remove traces of bacteria, you need to wash each food item thoroughly before you eat it.
+Even before cooking, you should make sure your containers and utensils have been cleaned and are free from contaminants.
+Also, remember to wash your hands well before starting any recipe.

-- Avoid using chemicals or hot water when cleaning your fruits and vegetables – this can cause some of their beneficial nutrients to be lost.
+Avoid using chemicals or hot water when cleaning your fruits and vegetables.
+This can cause some of their beneficial nutrients to be lost.

-Eating foods that haven’t been thoroughly washed can cause adverse effects and alter your intestinal and digestive balance, causing diarrhea or food poisoning.
+Eating foods that haven’t been thoroughly washed can cause adverse effects and alter your intestinal and digestive balance.
+More so, this can cause diarrhea or food poisoning.
 This is why it’s important that you always practice good hygiene during food disinfection and preparation.

 Raw fruits and vegetables provide a lot of nutrients to the body, such as proteins, minerals, vitamins, and other compounds that can be lost during cooking.
 But contact with chemicals and bacteria can leach out those nutrients.